-Basement waterproofing for a three storey detached apartment duplex
+Basement waterproofing for a three storey detached apartment building

 20mm floor membrane, 2 x No. 650mm cubed sump chambers

-A Victorian spa town nestled within a designated Area of Outstanding Natural Beauty and often affectionately known as “the heart of Yorkshire”, North East Surveyor Martin Wilkinson was called upon to carry out a survey on a three storey detached apartment duplex in one of the most sought-after areas in Harrogate.
-Martin was instructed to inspect the lower ground floor basement, as the client wanted this to be converted into habitable accommodation as well as an extension, this would include a lounge with adjoining snooker room, a wine cellar, exercise studio, hallway and cloakroom.
+A Victorian spa town nestled within a designated Area of Outstanding Natural Beauty and often affectionately known as “the heart of Yorkshire”, North East Surveyor Martin Wilkinson was called upon to carry out a survey on a three storey detached apartment building in one of the most sought-after areas in Harrogate.
+Martin was instructed to inspect the lower ground floor basement as the client wanted this to be converted into habitable accommodation as well as an extension.
+This would include a lounge with adjoining snooker room, a wine cellar, exercise studio, hallway and cloakroom.

-The client knew they could trust our Timberwise Basement Waterproofing Contractors to design, install and guarantee a solution that would not only meet all of their specific needs but also met NHBC guidelines, as the new extension that would be built must have two forms of waterproofing in the form on an external barrier and an interior barrier.
+The client knew they could trust our Timberwise Basement Waterproofing Contractors to design, install and guarantee a solution that would not only meet all of their specific needs but also meet NHBC guidelines which included two forms of waterproofing in the form of an external barrier and an interior maintainable barrier.

-A Type C system involves the use of cavity drain membranes to walls and floors, also to include for internal drainage channels and pumping stations as a means of exiting water from the basement.
+A Type C system involves the use of cavity drain membranes to internal walls and floors, which includes internal drainage channels and pumping stations as a means of exiting water from the basement.

-Cavity drain membrane was applied vertically to the walls together with a membrane that was fixed horizontally on the floor alongside a perimeter drainage channel, two separate sump chambers both incorporating two pumps.
-The pumps were installed with a full battery backup, giving the customer complete peace of the mind that the system will still work in the event of a power failure.
+Cavity drain membrane was applied and fixed vertically and horizontally on the floors alongside a perimeter drainage channel, two separate sump chambers both incorporating two pumps and a battery back up giving the customer complete peace of the mind that the system will still work in the event of a power failure.